 For an overview straight from Safety Seal, check out their video.

-Using a soapy water bottle, coat the entire tire until you find the leak.
-The leak pictured above is on our “new to us” 2016 4Runner that has had a slow leak for some time.
+Coat the entire tire with a soapy water bottle until you find the leak.
+The leak pictured above is on our “new to us” 2016 4Runner, which has had a slow leak for some time.

-The owner who had it before me mentioned there was a slow leak so I set off to find it.
-It took about 20 minutes to find to obnoxious little leak.
-If you have a small leak, be patient and you will find it.
+The owner who had it before me mentioned there was a slow leak, so I set off to find it.
+It took about 20 minutes to find the obnoxious little leak.
+If you have a small leak, be patient, and you will find it.

-If you are not able to find the leak in the tread, check the sidewall, and stem for leakage using the same method.
+If you can’t find the leak in the tread, use the same method to check the sidewall and stem for leakage.

 Insert the Insertion Tool (Safety Seal Probe)